phac-nml/irida/.github/ISSUE_TEMPLATE/3_developer_request.md

 ---
-name: IRIDA development fixes
+name: Development fixes
-about: Development fixes for IRIDA to make the dev's life easier and the codebase cleaner.
+about: Fixes for IRIDA's codebase to make the developer's life easier and the codebase cleaner.
 Refactors, new modules, etc.
 title: ''
 labels: developer
 assignees: ''